-9716/04 and 8670/04
+9718/04 and 8672/04

-Paper 4

-Maximum raw mark 75
+Paper 4 (Texts), maximum raw mark 75

-This mark scheme is published as an aid to teachers and students, to indicate the requirements of the examination.
-It shows the basis on which Examiners were initially instructed to award marks.
+This mark scheme is published as an aid to teachers and candidates, to indicate the requirements of the examination.
+It shows the basis on which Examiners were instructed to award marks.
 It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began.
-Any substantial changes to the mark scheme that arose from these discussions will be recorded in the published Report on the Examination.